Commuter Incentive Programs

 Finally, remember that there’s nothing quite like harnessing the competitive spirit to get people excited about taking part in a commuter program.
 Organize friendly competitions, such as inter-departmental challenges or a face-off against a local rival business to see who can log the most commutes or accrue the greatest number of points over a specified period of time, usually a month.
 Commuter gamification is a great way to get people to try out alternative commuting modes when they otherwise might not have, and at the end of the challenge, chances are that some participants will keep using those modes, particularly if a points program or other reward incentivizes them to do so.

-The perfect tool for promoting, managing, and tracking the effectiveness of commuter incentive programs:
+RideAmigos is the perfect tool for promoting, managing, and tracking the effectiveness of commuter incentive programs

 RideAmigos is a leading innovator in enterprise, university, and public sector transportation demand management.
 We provide organizations with cutting-edge tools to help people make smarter transportation choices and skip the solo drive.
 Contact us today, and join the movement to transform transportation through technology.